Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-$\bullet$ {\em Other Special Authentication Techniques:} There are AS schemes with extended properties for the IoT domain.
-For example, FI-BAF \cite{Yavuz:2012:TISSEC:FIBAF} is a signer-efficient EC-based AS scheme with FS.
-However, it incurs persistent linear storage overhead at the verifier, wherein one-time public keys must be periodically redistributed.
-There are also AS schemes with FS based on BLS, such as Pixel \cite{drijvers2020pixel} optimized for blockchains or \cite{chen2022lfs} for e-Health.
-Those inherit similar computational overhead as in BLS or Ed25519 since they perform expensive pairing-based or EC scalar multiplication operations.
-Some certificateless AS schemes for IoTs (e.g., \cite{vallent2021efficient, verma2021scbs, li2020permissioned}) also rely on pairing-based or EC-based operations.
-Additionally, Proof of Data Possession (PDP) \cite{ateniese2008scalable} and Proof of Retrievability (PoR)~\cite{anthoine2021dynamic} protocols can offer public auditing of the outsourced user data.
+$\bullet$ {\em Other Special Authentication Techniques:} Proof of Data Possession (PDP) \cite{ateniese2008scalable} and Proof of Retrievability (PoR)~\cite{anthoine2021dynamic} protocols can offer public auditing of the outsourced user data.
 They offer fast verification time of the authenticated data via interactive random checks.
 They mostly rely on homomorphic linear authenticators (HLA) \cite{wang2011privacy} which allows auditors to perform verification without retrieving the entire data.
-Most HLAs are also implemented via the pairing-based or the RSA-based schemes.
+Most HLAs are also implemented via the pairing-based or RSA-based schemes.
 Despite their merits, most of the above approaches rely on foundational operations/signatures such as EC scalar multiplications (e.g., Ed25519), RSA, or BLS signatures at the signer.
 Moreover, we observe the absence of performance evaluations on low-end devices (e.g., 8-bit ATMega2560).
-In our comparisons, we focus on Ed25519~\cite{Ed25519}, RSA \cite{Yavuz:TDSC:OutsourcedDB}, and BLS \cite{BLS:2004:Boneh:JournalofCrypto} to represent the signer overhead of the schemes that rely on such operations (see Section \ref{sec:performance_analysis}).
+In our comparisons, we focus on Ed25519~\cite{Ed25519}, RSA \cite{katz2020introduction}, and BLS \cite{BLS:2004:Boneh:JournalofCrypto} to represent the signer overhead of the schemes that rely on such operations (see Section \ref{sec:performance_analysis}).

-$\bullet$ {\em Privacy Enhancing Technologies:} Our work primarily focuses on special digital signatures for DTs, and therefore, privacy considerations are out of our scope.
-Many excellent works can offer various privacy features.
-Among many others, some examples include but are not limited to privacy protection via anonymous batch authentication \cite{lv2020analysis}, secure data-sharing \cite{fang2020privacy}, or searchable encryption~\cite{Yavuz:TSC:DSSE:SACExt:2019}.
-In a different line, there is lightweight multi-party authentication and key aggregate protocol \cite{sahu2021lightweight} that involves lightweight lattice-based operations and achieves efficiency and privacy guarantees.
-All those lines of work are complementary to ours, and \hases~schemes can serve them as an authentication primitive.

-We aim to address the following research challenges: {\em How to achieve post-quantum and forward-secure signatures that are practical for the large-scale data authentication required by the DT applications?} {\em How to achieve this goal while also offering signature aggregation to reduce the storage and transmission overhead for the highly resource-limited IoT devices?
-How to achieve these properties with only standard-compliant and backward-compatible cryptographic primitives to enable the ease of transitioning?
-How to achieve this goal without assuming a secure enclave on the signer or non-colluding distributed servers at the verifier?}